bids-standard/bids-specification/src/04-modality-specific-files/07-behavioral-experiments.md

 ## RECOMMENDED metadata

-In addition of the metadata:
+In addition to the metadata that is either:

-- RECOMMENDED for side-car JSON files for [tabular data](../02-common-principles.md#tabular-data),
+- RECOMMENDED for side-car JSON files for [tabular data](../02-common-principles.md#tabular-data), or

 - REQUIRED for some data that can be found in the `beh` folder (for example `SamplingFrequency` and `StartTime` for `*_<physio|stim>.tsv.gz` files),